RagnarB83/ash-documentation/docs/molcrys.rst

 This is the only function of this script but as we can see, there are a number of arguments to be provided.
 It is usually more convenient to define first the necessary variables in multiple lines above this command.
 In the full script, seen below, a number of variables are defined, following standard Python syntax.
-Yggdrasill-specific functionality is the creation of the ORCAcalc object (instance of the Yggdrasill ORCATheory class), the creation of mainfrag and counterfrag1 objects (instances of Yggdrasill Fragmenttype class).
+Ash-specific functionality is the creation of the ORCAcalc object (instance of the Ash ORCATheory class), the creation of mainfrag and counterfrag1 objects (instances of Ash Fragmenttype class).
 The variables are then passed as keyword arguments to the  **molcrys** function at the bottom of the script.

 .. code-block:: python

-    from yggdrasill import *
+    from ash import *
     from molcrys import *
-    settings_yggdrasill.init()
+    settings_ash.init()
     #######################
     # MOLCRYS INPUT          #
     #######################